 Immediately following law school, Keith served as a staff attorney for the Navajo Nation’s DNA Peoples' Legal Services firm in Farmington, New Mexico.
 While at DNA Peoples' Legal Service, he worked in the areas of family law, including the Indian Child Welfare Act, contracts, consumer law and landlord/tenant; he worked with issues regarding the Navajo Housing Authority, representing tenants.

-Keith received his Bachelor of Arts undergraduate degree from the University of Colorado at Boulder with honors.
+Keith received his Bachelor of Arts undergraduate degree from the University of Colorado at Boulder.
 While in law school, Keith clerked for the Chief Justice of the Salt River Pima-Maricopa Indian Community where he drafted and wrote the Community's Domestic Violence Code.
 The Code was enacted in 1997.
-Keith served as the Vice President of the Native American Law Student Association while in law school.
-He also received the distinction of being named a Chief Manuelito Scholar throughout college and law school earned a nomination to the prestigious honor society Phi Theta Kappa.
+He also authored, “Best Practices for Defending Tribal Membership Cases,” in 2013.
+He also received the distinction of being named a Chief Manuelito Scholar throughout college and law school.